OluwatoyosiAbolaji/printf/README.md

-This repository contains files on customizing a printf function
-Authors: OluwatoyosiAbolaji and Ikeoluwapo
+printf function by Glory Adeh and Lase Phillips